 BINDERS

 2021.
 IRD would survive the quakes, but would still be abandoned 10 years later.
-Apartments would be built behind IRD & Bedford Row would be halfway closed, making way for CERA's E Frame / Rauora Park.
-The apartments had no garages, hence a snotty sign on a fence:
+Apartments would be built behind IRD & Bedford Row would be halfway closed, making way for CERA's East Frame / Rauora Park.
+The apartments had no garages, hence a fence-sign:

 RESIDENTS ONLY